kailash-manasarovar/statement/docs/timeline/2024/april.md

 - The guitarist is someone I've never seen before but one of the [Spanish engineers in Bali](may.md#bali) will remind me of him.
 - From now until I leave for Madrid, I'm higher than usual at home.
 - I find myself playing along more with the online stalking such as with the [Beams account](may.md#beams), and with fake accounts on [Telegram](may.md#telegramsignal) which I genuinely believe to be the trumpet teacher.
-- I believe the gypsies were instructed to drug me at this time, and organize something to happen back at my apartment while I was sedated, as preparation for the [Bali trip](may.md#bali) where I paying tech-bro porn-addicts were laying in wait.
+- I believe the gypsies were instructed to drug me at this time, and organize something to happen back at my apartment while I was sedated, as preparation for the [Bali trip](may.md#bali) where numerous paying tech-bro porn-addicts lay in wait.
 - I guess there could be some CCTV of all that, there are countless cameras along the Carrer Diana.

 !!! tip "Checking on X for clues on this evening's true date"